Eternal sin: Catholicism

 Thomas Aquinas explains that the unforgivability of blasphemy against the Holy Spirit means that it removes the entrance to these means of salvation; however, it cannot hinder God in taking away this obstacle by way of a miracle.

-The Catechism of the Catholic Church teaches that, while no sin is absolutely "unforgivable", some sins represent a deliberate refusal to repent and accept the infinite mercy of God; a person committing such a sin refuses God's forgiveness, which can lead to self-condemnation to Hell.
+The Catechism of the Catholic Church teaches that, while no sin is absolutely "unforgivable", dying unrepentant represents a deliberate refusal to repent and accept the infinite mercy of God; a person committing such a sin refuses God's forgiveness, which can lead to self-condemnation to Hell.
 In other words, one damns oneself by final impenitence (refusal to repent), as taught by John Paul II:

-The images of hell that Sacred Scripture presents to us must be correctly interpreted...hell indicates the state of those who freely and definitively separate themselves from God..."To die in mortal sin without repenting and accepting God's merciful love means remaining separated from him for ever by our own free choice.
-This state of definitive self-exclusion from communion with God and the blessed is called 'hell'"..."Eternal damnation", therefore, is not attributed to God's initiative because in his merciful love he can only desire the salvation of the beings he created.
-In reality, it is the creature who closes himself to his love.
-Damnation consists precisely in definitive separation from God, freely chosen by the human person and confirmed with death that seals his choice for ever.
-God's judgement ratifies this state.